 The Ministry of Justice and Public Security has the overall responsibility for returns.

 NOAS works for asylum seekers’ rights in Norway.
 The organisation is not part of the Norwegian authorities.
-NOAS provides information about asylum seekers’ rights and duties in Norway and provide free legal aid in asylum cases.
+NOAS provides free legal aid in asylum cases.

 NOAS also provides information about the options for returning to the home country.
 If you would like more information, read more on the NOAS website (external website).